 Dr. Holly Sellers of the University of Georgia and Dr. Vijay Durairaj of Boehringer Ingelheim have developed new methods and tools to create improved vaccines against reovirus.
-On July 5, the U.S. Poultry & Egg Association announced that research project #693 has been completed at the University of Georgia.
+On July 5, the U.S. Poultry & Egg Association announced that research project #693 completed at the University of Georgia.

 You can read the full article here.
 If you would like to stay current, our company website has all the latest poultry news.
 You might also want to follow #ContinentalSearch on LinkedIn and Facebook for the newest poultry job openings or other job opportunities in animal nutrition.